Natural Gas Laws and Incentives in Minnesota

 The list below contains summaries of all Minnesota laws and incentives related to natural gas.

 Alternative Fuel Tax

 The Minnesota Department of Revenue imposes an excise tax on the first licensed distributor that receives E85 fuel products in the state and on distributors, special fuel dealers, or bulk purchasers of other alternative fuels.
 E85 is taxed at the pump at a rate of $0.2025 per gallon, pure biodiesel (B100) is taxed at $0.285 per gallon, propane is taxed at $0.2135 per gallon, liquefied natural gas is taxed at $0.171 per gallon, and compressed natural gas is taxed at the rate of $2.50 per thousand cubic feet.
-Gasoline is taxed at the rate of $0.285 per gallon.
 Exemptions apply.
-Fuel excise tax rates are updated July 1 of each year and are posted on the Minnesota Fuel Excise Tax Rates and Fees website.
+For more information, see the Minnesota Fuel Excise Tax Rates and Fees website.
 (Reference Minnesota Statutes 296A.07 and 296A.08)

-Plug-In Electric Vehicle and Natural Gas Vehicle (NGV) Initiatives
+Plug-In Electric Vehicle (PEV) and Natural Gas Vehicle (NGV) Initiatives

 State Agency Sustainability Plan and Requirements